AlternativeFFFF/Alt-F4/submissions/april-1st/submission-april-1st.md

 [**Sushi Mod**](https://mods.factorio.com/mod/sushi) 	*Xaetral*

 Sushi belt fans, this mod gives you the means to truly flex your skills!
-It also helps if you are tired of eating only raw fish!
-The menu has 6 sushi and 6 maki types, each crafted from one fish.
+It also refreshing for those tired of eating only raw fish!
+The menu has 6 sushi and 6 maki types.
+Each can be crafted by one raw fish and has the same properties as it, apart from the enhanced taste.
 Bon appetit!

 *<video: sushi on a belt> (not done)*